Adamage/tutorials/simple_applications/pytorch/mnist/README.md

 ```

 We can check if the model is assembled correctly by printing the string
-representation of the model object
+representation of the model object.

 ```python